govindcodedisha-bit/employee-portal/README.md

 Professional Workflow: Mastering Git, documentation, and debugging in VS Code.

+## Environment Check & Preparation
+#### Objective: Confirm that the local environment meets the requirements for Angular 21.
+Before installing Bootstrap, every student should run these commands in their terminal to ensure they have the minimum required versions.
+#### Check NPM Version: npm-v
+    (Requirement: npm 10.x or higher is recommended for Angular 21)

+### Check Angular CLI Version: ng version or ng v
+    (Requirement: Should show Angular CLI: 21.x.x)
+### Confirm Node.js Version: node -v
+    (Requirement: Node.js v20.19.0+ or newer)
+Pro Tip: If ng is not recognized, students may need to install it globally using npm install -g @angular/cli

-## Installation & Setup
+## Installation Strategies
-### 1. Project Initialization
-We utilize a standalone architecture to eliminate NgModules for a lighter, faster application.

-  Bash
+Objective: A systematic approach to adding Bootstrap to an Angular 21 project.
+#### Step 1: Create/Open Project
-  ng new employee-portal --standalone cd employee-portal
+   ng new my-bootstrap-app --standalone cd my-bootstrap-app
-### 2. Automated Bootstrap Integration
-We use @ng-bootstrap/ng-bootstrap via ng add.
+### Step 2: Install ng-bootstrap (Automated)
-This is the preferred method as it automatically configures your angular.json styles and required dependencies.
+Using ng add is the preferred method for Angular 21 as it handles all the configuration (styles, scripts, and imports) in one go.

-Bash
-ng add @ng-bootstrap/ng-bootstrap
+#### ng add @ng-bootstrap/ng-bootstrap
-3. Verification
+### Step 3: Verify Configuration
-Ensure your angular.json contains the Bootstrap path in the styles array:
+  Check your angular.json file.
+The schematic should have added the Bootstrap CSS automatically:

-JSON
    "styles": [
    "node_modules/bootstrap/dist/css/bootstrap.min.css",
    "src/styles.css"
   ]
+### Step 4: Import into Standalone Component
+Since we are in a module-less (Standalone) world, import the specific Bootstrap module you need in your component file.